tge-was-taken/Atlus-Script-Tools/README.md

 ## Overview ##

 ### AtlusScriptLib ###
-* This is where all of the script manipulation code for each of the tools is located
+* This is the main class library of the project.
+All of the base functionality is implemented here.

 ### AtlusScriptCompiler ###
-* This application is used for
+* The commandline frontend for the script compiler.
+This application is used for
-	* Compiling & decompiling flow scripts from/to the uncompiled format (.flwscr) or from/to compiled format (.bf)
+	* Compiling & decompiling flow scripts from/to the uncompiled format (.flow) or from/to compiled format (.bf)
-	* Compiling & decompiling flow bytecode code from/to the uncompiled format (.flwasm) or from/to the compiled format (.bf)
+	* Compiling & decompiling flow bytecode code from/to the uncompiled format (.asm) or from/to the compiled format (.bf)
-	* Compiling & decompiling message scripts from/to the uncompiled format (.msgscr) or from/to the compiled format (.bmd)
+	* Compiling & decompiling message scripts from/to the uncompiled format (.msg) or from/to the compiled format (.bmd)
-	* Compiling & decompiling message bytecode from/to the uncompiled format (.msgasm) or from/to the  compiled format (.bmd)
+	* Compiling & decompiling message bytecode from/to the uncompiled format (.asm) or from/to the  compiled format (.bmd)

 ### AtlusScriptEvaluator ###
 * This application is used for
-	* Evaluating compiled or uncompiled flow scripts (.bf & .flwscr) and providing statistics
+	* Evaluating compiled or uncompiled flow scripts (.bf & .flow) and providing statistics
-	* Evaluating compiled or uncompiled message scripts (.bf & .flwscr) and providing statistics
+	* Evaluating compiled or uncompiled message scripts (.bf & .flow) and providing statistics

 ### Documents ###
 * This directory contains all kinds of documents to serve as documentation for the file formats, and other things